North America | Global

 The measuring probe uses a Renishaw TP-20 ruby stylus that reduces surface scratching.
 Its magnetic mount is designed to break away in case of a collision.
 The mechanical probe has optional software features that can be added post-installation, depending on what capabilities you need.

-The measuring probe comes with software that can measure in three directions: X, Y, and Z.
+The measuring probe comes with software that can measure in two directions: X and Y.

 Measuring in X and Y directions is commonly used to find part zero and saves time compared to using a dial indicator.
 You can activate the probe from your program or from the touch-screen control panel to locate a zero point precisely.
 Ensure your part is registered exactly to the workpiece to reduce a part rejection rate.